vanous/MVRtoKuma/README.md

 ## Bugs

+- Issues are handled via https://github.com/git-bug/git-bug
+- For pushing/pulling of bugs, ssh based cloning must be used
+- I have no idea yet how to enable colaborators to pull/push bugs
-Issues are handled via https://github.com/git-bug/git-bug , try to use this and report any issues :)
+- Try to use this and report any issues :)

 ## Run